aws/aws-sdk-go-v2/content/en/docs/migrating/_index.md

 ### Invoking API Operations

-The number of service client operations methods have been reduced down significantly.
+The number of service client operations methods have been reduced significantly.
 The `<OperationName>Request`, `<OperationName>dWithContext`, and `<OperationName>` methods have all been consolidated into a single operation method.

 #### Example

-This example shows how calls to the {{% alias service=s3 %}} PutObject operation would be migrated from AWS SDK for Go to {{% alias sdk-go %}}.
+The following example shows how calls to the {{% alias service=s3 %}} PutObject operation would be migrated from AWS SDK for Go to {{% alias sdk-go %}}.

 ##### V1
 ```go